For CEO Alex Shah, Intelligence Is Central

 Alex Halperin (37:40):

-Well the tweet is from weedweek, Canada editor Jesse Staniforth that’s @jbstaniforth.
-And I’m starting this week.
-Jesse and I were going to be hosting a weekly news brief on zoom to quickly catch folks up with um, the latest developments in the industry.
-Uh, sort of like a sports center kind of thing, you know, on a smaller scale of course.
-But um, Jesse and I are both pretty well informed and we’ll be keeping you posted on the latest developments.
-You can sign up for that and zoom and the link is in the show notes and it’s free.
-Of course.
+Well the tweet is from WeedWeek, Canada editor Jesse Staniforth that’s @jbstaniforth.
+And starting this week, Jesse and I are going to be hosting a weekly news brief on Zoom to quickly catch folks up with the latest developments in the industry, sort of like a sports center kind of thing on a smaller scale of course.
+But Jesse and I are both pretty well informed and we’ll be keeping you posted on the latest developments.
+You can sign up for that on Zoom and the link is in the show notes and it’s free of course.
 It’s going to be every Friday live at 10:00 AM Pacific time, 1:00 PM Eastern time.
 And then the recording will also be available after that.